KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 - DIR is pulled down to specify that the direction is **B -> A**
 - OE is pulled down to tell the transceiver to turn on

-And after liker **15 hours**, I was finally done this absolute pain.
+And after liker **13 hours**, I was finally done this absolute pain.
 I didn't mention my iteration because it was mostly user error, but this is just the facts on how I did it and why here!

+## Day 14 - Terminator time

+Now we've actually finished up pretty much all the real wiring on our board, but now we just need to add the passives and protections.

+Now we already have all of our decoupling in, but there's 2 things I feel like I have to add!

+The first thing is termination resistors on lots of the high-speed lines.
+Termination resistors are basically resistors placed on a trace to match it's characteristic impedance, so it helps it keep it's proper impedance and manage signal integrity.

+The second thing is ESD protection, this is important for high-speed data lines exposed to the user like ethernet, USB, etc. ESD protection helps prevent damage from static discharge that can occur.
+I haven't put too much effort into it, but I know that USB will probably need it, and maybe some other lines like ethernet!